BananaChristian/Unnameable/README.md

 What I am trying to say is pointer types are very strict there is no casting between pointer types and non pointer types

 ```
-ptr p -> addr x; #pointer 'p' will be infered to a int_ptr
+ptr p -> addr x; #pointer 'p' will be infered to a i32_ptr
-uint y=18u;
+u32 y=18u32;
-ptr int z -> addr y; #Error since you told the compiler 'z' is an int_ptr and now you are giving it a uint_ptr
+ptr int z -> addr y; #Error since you told the compiler 'z' is an i32_ptr and now you are giving it a u32_ptr
 ```

 Inorder to use pointers in Unnameable you must always initialize the pointer with an address this is to atleast tell the compiler that you're pointer is not null atleast in the beginning(Some safety is better than none)

 ```
-ptr int p; #Error since you must always initialize the pointer
+ptr i32 p; #Error since you must always initialize the pointer
 ```

 _Heap and Global rule_: